masonjung/RMAMOVA/README.md

 <br>
 1. Normal distribution: Since the dataset uses the "np.random.normal" function, the assumption of the Gaussian distribution of ANOVA is satisfied.
 <br>

 2. Sphericity: the same variance across timesteps is observed despite the standard deviation of the time step 1 is greater.
 <be>
-In the experiment, the statistical significance between two groups at each time step is measured using the paired t-test.
+Additionally, the statistical significance between two groups at each time step is measured using the paired t-test.

-Interpretation -